An Easy Family Ski Weekend In The Hudson Valley

 In Beacon, the lunch options include a great creperie, vegan café, a burger joint and a soul food diner with wallet-friendly prices and good chicken and waffles.

 Even with all this, you can be back home by dinnertime with the sense that you’ve really been away.
 And hopefully with the notion that skiing with the kids is relaxing and fun rather than exhausting.

 (Here are more Hudson Valley weekend ideas.)

 Where to Stay

-I stayed at the Inn with Tiny Traveler, the first journalist to stay there with a child.
-I admit that at first glance, the chic canopied beds, whirlpool bathtub, fireplace and waiting bottle of local red wine made me think I would have made much better use of the room with my husband.
+I stayed at the Emerson with Tiny Traveler, the first journalist to stay there with a child.
+I admit that the first glance at the chic canopied beds, whirlpool bathtub, fireplace and waiting bottle of local red wine made me think I would have made much better use of the room with my husband.

 There’s a casual sit-down restaurant where we got coffee and English muffins to go.
-A country store that sells coffee and baked goods would have been very handier for breakfast, but it didn’t open until midmorning.
+The country store that sells coffee and baked goods would have been very handier for breakfast, but it didn’t open until midmorning.